sultanofstaking/Zenon-Genesis-Pillar-Deployment-5.0/README.md

 ## Pillar Node requirements

+Note 1: Treat technical, security, and wallet strategy like it will carry over into alphanet (because it may)

+Note 2: Install the bundle from root as default data paths are set up that way.

-I am using Digital Ocean for testnet.
+Note 3: I am using Digital Ocean for testnet.
 Feel free to use my referral code for a $100 credit https://m.do.co/c/ab6f82b1c45f

 Hardware, CPU >= 4 cores, RAM >= 4 GB, Storage >= 40 GB free space, >100Mbps network dedicated bandwidth
 Software, Linux distros e.g. Ubuntu 20.04 LTS/Debian 11, Recommended NTP configuration*, Recommended Watchdog service*